quadrantica/pyrite-mx/Monolith.md

 ## Rooted in Python

 Monolith operates entirely within Python’s ecosystem.
-It uses standard decorators and functions, supports familiar tooling (IDEs, linters, debuggers), and integrates with existing codebases.
+It uses standard decorators and functions and integrates with existing codebases.
 Developers maintain full control over behavior and composition while gaining a new way to express structure.

 This alignment with Python may support gradual adoption and seamless integration into diverse projects.